 Meanwhile, Automation refers to using specialized software and technology to complete specific tasks that remain constant over time - for example, streamlining repetitive tasks, such as social media posts, or automatically generating and sending invoices after transactions.

 Both Automation and AI change the way we work or live today.
-In this blog, we will learn more about automation and AI and their differences and similarities.
+In this blog, learn automation and AI and their differences and similarities.
 Additionally, you’ll learn the uses and benefits.

 Also Visit: Automation Testing Training Course in Noida